-Two weeks before the COVID-19 pandemic started really picking up Denver, creative Christina Pittaluga was directing a room full of black men in lace durags, faux pearl necklaces and tulle veils for a beautifully soft photo shoot and video project.
+Two weeks before the COVID-19 pandemic started really picking up in Denver, local creative Christina Pittaluga was directing a room full of black men in lace durags, faux pearl necklaces and tulle veils for a beautifully soft photo shoot and video project.

 The project, called “Are We Still Cool?” is a multimedia installment focused on an idea Pittaluga has been brewing for a very long time: healthy masculinity in men of color.

 “Who made the rule that men of color have to be so hard all the time?
 That they have to just swallow their pain because they will be less of a man if they express it?
 When you look at what society tells them from the age of five, it’s no wonder that they fear showing emotion,” Pittaluga said about the project.
 “I’ve always been fascinated by this because I was surrounded by men of color growing up.
 Alongside my wonderment of the hard exterior of a brown man, I noticed the lack of representation of men of color in art.”

 “Are We Still Cool?” fuses photographs, video and an article together examining what it means to be masculine and black or brown.